Machaela Forbes becomes a Director of The Law Shop | by Paula Yakas

 Saturday, 30 November 2019

 Are you ready for the inevitable "This year went by so fast" statements?
-Can you believe that
+Can you believe that Christmas, and 2020, are only a few short weeks away?

 Be prepared as life, and business, is full of surprises | by Paula Lines